bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 16/06/2020

+Optimization loop operational and does reduce the value of the cost function.
+Analyse results and ensure the optimized input profiles are reliable.

 ## 15/06/2020

 COst and gradient calculations hooked up ; get the loop working properly now...